 2007 August - Opium production has soared to a record high, the UN reports.

 2010 July - Whistle-blowing website Wikileaks publishes thousands of classified US military documents relating to Afghanistan proving the US killed hundreds of civilians, used troops to guard poppy fields, and used misleading public statements.

 The pharmaceutical and military industry spend hundreds of millions of dollars lobbying to congress every year.
 They all profit from our citizens risking their lives in combat, our pain killer addiction at home, and our fear of someday having a bomb detonate in a crowded place.

 Having someone to constantly fight and to fear is essential for this process to continue.
 Eisenhower warned about this very thing in his final state of the union speech.
-Companies, who profit, working with government, who enforce and tax, will never benefit the people.
-SO if that's the case, why are we allowing it?
+Companies who profit working with government, who enforce and tax, will never benefit the people.
+If that's the case, why are we allowing it?